-- If your degree is an ICT minor and is closely related to your occupation, you need five years of related work experience completed in the previous ten or six years of work experience completed anytime to meet the criteria.
+- Suppose your degree is an ICT minor closely related to your occupation.
+In that case, you need five years of related work experience completed in the previous ten or six years of work experience completed anytime to meet the criteria.

-- If your degree is an ICT minor and is not closely related to your occupation, you need six years of related work experience completed at any time to meet the criteria.
+- Suppose your degree is an ICT minor and is not closely related to your occupation.
+In that case, you need six years of related work experience completed at any time to meet the criteria.

 Qualification comparable to AQF Diploma or vendor Certification

-- If your AQF degree or vendor certification is an ICT major and is closely related to your occupation, you need five years of related work experience completed in the previous ten or six years of work experience completed anytime to meet the criteria.
+- Suppose your AQF degree or vendor certification is an ICT major closely related to your occupation.
+In that case, you need five years of related work experience completed in the previous ten or six years of work experience completed anytime to meet the criteria.

-- If your AQF degree or vendor certification is an ICT major and is not closely related to your occupation, you need six years of related work experience completed at any time to meet the criteria.
+- Suppose your AQF degree or vendor certification is an ICT major and is not closely related to your occupation.
+In that case, you need six years of related work experience completed at any time to meet the criteria.

 Recognition of Prior Learning (RPL)

-RPL application pathway is for applicants who do not have any ICT qualification or applicants with insufficient ICT content or no ICT content at all.
+The RPL application pathway is for applicants with no ICT qualification or applicants with insufficient ICT content or no ICT content.

-- If your degree is termed as insufficient ICT with equivalent AQF Diploma or higher, you need six years of work experience completed anytime in the previous year along with an RPL application to meet the suitability criteria.
+- Suppose your degree is termed insufficient ICT with an equivalent AQF Diploma or higher.
+In that case, you need six years of work experience completed anytime in the previous year, along with an RPL application, to meet the suitability criteria.

 No tertiary qualification – work experience only

-- If you do not possess the tertiary educational qualification, you need eight years of work experience completed in the previous year and a Recognition of Prior Learning (RPL) application to meet the suitability criteria.
+- Suppose you do not possess the tertiary educational Qualification.
+In that case, you need eight years of work experience completed in the previous year and a Recognition of Prior Learning (RPL) application to meet the suitability criteria.

 Tips on what can be done to excel your report

-- Do not explain all the subtopics included in the Area of Knowledge.
+- Refrain from explaining all the subtopics included in the area of knowledge.
 You can explain at least two subtopics as per the requirements.

 - Make your explanations straightforward and descriptive.

-- Each explanation should be no more than one to one and a half pages long.
+- Each explanation should be at most one and a half pages long.